Q: What is a Nurse Anesthetist?

 advanced practice nurses (APN), which includes Nurse Anesthetists, be provided at the doctoral level, and that APN graduates have a Doctor of Nursing Practice (DNP) by 2015.
 Unlike a research doctorate (DNSc, EdD, and PhD), the DNP is a clinical doctorate that focuses on providing leadership for evidence-based practice.
 The American Association of Nurse Anesthetists and the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), our accrediting body, supports the transition of graduate nurse anesthesia programs to DNP programs.

 A: Several of the graduate nursing courses at DePaul University are offered online or have an online component.
 The School offers one hybrid online course.

 Q: What types of critical care experience are accepted?

-A: A minimum of two years in a critical care setting that provides experience with critically ill and unstable patients, invasive hemodynamic monitoring, ventilatory care and pharmacologic management is required for admission.
-Preferred areas include SICU (Surgical Intensive Care), MICU (Medical Intensive Care) CVICU (Cardiovascular Intensive Care).
+A: A minimum of two years in a critical care setting that provides experience with critically ill and unstable patients, invasive hemodynamic monitoring, ventilatory care, and pharmacologic management is required for admission.
+Preferred areas include SICU (Surgical Intensive Care), MICU (Medical Intensive Care), CVICU (Cardiovascular Intensive Care), and Neurosurgical ICU.
 PICU (Pediatric Intensive Care Unit) from a Children's Hospital is also acceptable.
-We do not accept OR (operating Room), PACU (Post Anesthesia Care Unit), NICU (Neonatal Intensive Care), Cardiac Step-down, Telemetry, Emergency Room, or other specialty areas of nursing practice.
+We do not accept OR (operating room), PACU (Post Anesthesia Care Unit), NICU (Neonatal Intensive Care), Cardiac Step-down, Telemetry, Emergency Room, or other specialty areas of nursing practice.

-Q: Do I need to have Bachelor of Science in Nursing?
+Q: Do I need to have a Bachelor of Science in Nursing?